 In addition to free virtual mental healthcare, you have access to a licensed mental health counselor for consultation on an array of issues including mental and behavioral problems and/or developmental disabilities.
 These services are offered by the university for short-term needs.
 The counselor will assist you in finding resources outside the university when necessary, but you will be responsible for paying for those services.
+For lifelong service to God, family and society.

-For more information, please contact the Student Life Office at (402) 363-5614 or Dr. Randy Ervin at (402) 363-5701.
+The mission of York University is to transform lives through Christ-centered education and to equip students for more information, please contact the Student Life Office at (402) 363-5614 or Dr. Randy Ervin at (402) 363-5701.